jfeltz/shake-cpp/README.md

 Main design features & approach:

-  * separate the source <-> obj and obj <-> exec isomorphisms in a single data-structure, and generalize operations on that.
+  * separate the source <-> obj and obj <-> exec, etc isomorphisms in a single data-structure, and generalize operations on that.
 This approach works very well in managing the complexity of shake rule patterns:

 ```haskell
 buildPaths :: FilePath -> BuildPaths